 We received \$6.9 million and \$24.1 million of cash from financing activities during the nine-month periods ended September 30, 2015 and 2014, respectively.
 The receipt of cash of \$6.9 million from financing activities during the nine-month period ended September 30, 2015 was due primarily to \$5.5 million from the issuance of common stock through our equity compensation plans and net proceeds of \$1.4 million from our common stock "at-the-market" offering program.
 The receipt of cash of \$24.1 million from financing activities during the nine-month period ended September 30, 2014 was due primarily to net proceeds of \$20.8 million from our common stock "at-the-market" offering and \$3.3 million from the issuance of common stock through our equity compensation plans.
-As of September 30, 2015, \$28.5 million of common stock remained available for future sales under our common stock "at-the-market" offering program.
+As of September 30, 2015, \$28.5 million of common stock remained available for future sales under our common stock "at-the-market" offering program; however, we are not obligated to make any sales under this program.